jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 **Administration and enforcement**

-### 65ZF Agency and Auditor-General may require information
+### 65ZF Agency, Director, and Auditor-General may require information
-(1) The Agency may require any person or regional council to provide to it information that it reasonably believes is relevant to the administration or enforcement of an RFT scheme.
+(1) The Agency or the Director may require any person or regional council to provide to the Agency or the Director (as the case may be) information that the Agency or Director reasonably believes is relevant to the administration or enforcement of an RFT scheme.
 (2) For the purposes of this subpart, the Auditor-General has the same powers in respect of the records relevant to the administration of an RFT scheme, including the determination of regional fuel tax payable under the scheme, as the Auditor-General has under Part 4 of the Public Audit Act 2001.

 ### 65ZG Inspection of records or other information
-(1) For the purpose of issuing an assessment under section 65W, or otherwise ascertaining whether the provisions of this Act have been, or are being, complied with by any person to whom this Act applies, the Agency may require that person to produce for inspection any records or other information in that person’s possession or control that are relevant to the regional fuel tax payable by the RF taxpayer.
+(1) For the purpose of issuing an assessment under section 65W, or otherwise ascertaining whether the provisions of this Act have been, or are being, complied with by any person to whom this Act applies, the Agency or the Director may require that person to produce for inspection any records or other information in that person’s possession or control that are relevant to the regional fuel tax payable by the RF taxpayer.
-(2) The Agency may, in relation to any records or other information produced under subsection (1),— (a) take extracts from the records or other information:
+(2) The Agency or the Director may, in relation to any records or other information produced under subsection (1),— (a) take extracts from the records or other information:
   (b) make copies of the records or other information at the place of inspection:
-  (c) remove the records or other information if the Agency is satisfied that it is impracticable to copy the records or other information at the place of inspection.
+  (c) remove the records or other information if the Agency or the Director is satisfied that it is impracticable to copy the records or other information at the place of inspection.
-(3) If the Agency removes any records or other information under subsection (2)﻿(c), the Agency must— (a) issue a receipt for the records or other information to the person from whom the records or other information was taken; and
+(3) If the Agency or the Director removes any records or other information under subsection (2)﻿(c), the Agency or the Director must—
+  (a) issue a receipt for the records or other information to the person from whom the records or other information was taken; and
-  (b) return the records or other information as soon as practicable; and (c) for as long as the records or other information is held by the Agency, allow the person from whom the records or other information was taken, at any reasonable time, to inspect, and obtain copies of, the records or other information at the premises where the records or other information is held.
+  (b) return the records or other information as soon as practicable; and (c) for as long as the records or other information is held by the Agency or the Director, allow the person from whom the records or other information was taken, at any reasonable time, to inspect, and obtain copies of, the records or other information at the premises where the records or other information is held.

 ### 65ZH Power to issue search warrant in respect of alleged offence
 (1) An issuing officer (within the meaning of section 3(1) of the Search and Surveillance Act 2012) may issue a search warrant in relation to a place, vehicle, or other thing if, on application made by an enforcement officer in the manner provided in subpart 3 of Part 4 of that Act, he or she is satisfied that there are reasonable grounds—